tholemu/drf_transactions/README.md

 python manage.py runserver 0.0.0.0:8443
 ```

-> Your Transactions webserver should now be running on 127.0.0.1:8000
+> Your Transactions webserver should now be running on 127.0.0.1:8000, unless a custom port was specified.

 # Testing
 #### Example POST